Isaacprogi/Image-Upload-API/README.md

 Success: { "imageUrl": "..." }
 Error: { "message": "Internal server error or No image found" }

--To get all images simply go to the root '...localhost.../api' Method:GET
+-To get all uploads, simply go to the root '...localhost.../api' Method:GET

 -Uploaded images are present in uploads folder within src folder